 I think this is meant to be an alternate universe; in Shrek the Third Puss (in Donkey's body) says that his boots were tailor made in Spain or something to that effect, which contradicts the whole thing about his foster mother giving them to him.
 Of course he could've lied OR maybe those are not the same boots he's wearing but overall, I think "Puss in Boots" just ignores the Shrek continuity.

 Puss says that it's strange for a cat to wear boots, but Imelda gave them to him as a symbol of honor and justice.
 But why do they symbolize that?
 For that matter, where did Kitty get her boots, and why does she wear them?

 Amy Biancolli, film critic of the Houston Chronicle, posed this question in her review of the film:

 "...I wondered about a handy flying machine that shows up in a late-act Deus ex Machina: If they’ve got that thing, why the heck do they need a beanstalk?"

 Because it's not a handy flying machine.
 It's a handy gliding machine.
 It can't pull the kind of vertical ascent that'd be needed to reach the top of the beanstalk.

-This troper couldn't help but notice the display of Continuity Error in the movie.
+This troper couldn't help but notice the display of Negative Continuity in the movie.
 This movie is a prequel, right?
 Then why is it about Puss learning that stealing from innocent people is wrong and does a Heel-Face Turn in his actions, and then in Shrek 2, he's working as an assassin paid by the king to kill Shrek off?
 Also, it is shown in the film that he was an orphan raised by an owner who he calls "mother", but too in Shrek 2 he pleads to Shrek that his attack wasn't personal, and that his "mother is sick and his father is living on garbage", and was why he attacked him.
 What the hell happened in between this movie and the second if it drove Puss to become an assassin, plus did he find his real parents, or what?